“Flawless web performance is no longer a goal; it is a promise.”

 While Selenium quality assurance effectively automates browser interactions, it does not provide built-in reporting capabilities.
 Integrating a reporting framework is essential for QA teams to track test outcomes, visualize failures, and share results.

-Reporting enhances visibility in QA selenium automation.
+Reporting enhances visibility in QA Selenium automation.
 Here’s how to integrate top tools:

 Allure is a flexible, open-source test reporting framework that generates visually rich and interactive HTML reports.
 It integrates well with JUnit, TestNG, PyTest, Cucumber, and other testing frameworks.